-- 5.6 With reference to the proposed housing allocations, the assessment of deliverability has been informed by the SHLAA.
+- housing allocations, the assessment of deliverability has been informed by the SHLAA.
 To be considered deliverable, sites should be available and offer a suitable location for development now, and be achievable with a realistic prospect that housing can be delivered on the site within five years.
-In particular, development of the site must be viable. - 5.7 The Sept 2014 Strategic Housing Market Assessment (SHMA) update identifies that the latest population forecasts generally show (after factoring in local assumptions about new housing development, growth of the local economy and trend in births, deaths and migration rates) that the population will continue to grow to the end of the Plan period and beyond, although at a much lower level of growth that was seen in previous sub national population projections.
-The overall conclusions are that an objective level of need sits somewhere in the range of 480 to 565 homes per annum.
-The lower figure is based on a reasonable demographic basis for need with the upper figure being based on a need to meet the Experian economic forecast. - 5.8 Therefore given the need to plan for employment growth, and to provide housing to meet a broad range of needs, the Local Plan has set an appropriate housing target.
-Delivery of housing to meet this target will be monitored through the Annual Monitoring Report (AMR), and if the numbers of houses being built is not as expected, the Council will seek to work directly with stakeholders to identify any barriers to development, and consider further interventions including bringing forward further allocations.
+In particular, development of the site must be viable. - Market Assessment (SHMA) update identifies that the latest population forecasts generally show (after factoring in local assumptions about new housing development, growth of the local economy and trends in births, deaths and migration rates) that the population will continue to grow to the end of the Plan period and beyond, although at a much lower level of growth than was seen in previous sub national population projections.
+The overall conclusions are that an

+- objective level of need sits somewhere in the range of 480 to 565 homes per annum.
+The lower figure is based on a reasonable demographic basis for need with the upper figure being based on a need to meet the Experian economic forecast. - employment growth, and to provide housing to meet a broad range of needs, the Local Plan has set an appropriate housing target.
+Delivery of housing to meet this target will be monitored through the Authority Monitoring Report (AMR), and if the numbers of houses being built is not as expected, the Council will seek to work directly with stakeholders to identify any barriers to development, and consider further interventions including bringing forward further allocations.